and Booting Windows from an Extended Partition

 It happens with all Windows versions, but to use Windows 7 as an example, a clean and freshly updated Windows installation is around 20-25 GB in size, yet it's not uncommon to see 4- or 5-year old systems that have ballooned to 40-60 GB, or more.
 It's no wonder computers seem to slow down after several years of use.
 Employing cleanup and optimization tools may help a little, but they'll never get rid of all the bloat or fix every problem.
 No matter how diligently you back it up, Windows won't be running its best if you're backing up the garbage, too.

 When Windows bogs down too much or no longer works correctly, the only real solution is to wipe the OS partition and start over with a "clean install".
 That's guaranteed to give you the cleanest, speediest Windows installation again.
 In fact, it surprises most people that their computer will again run as fast as it did on Day 1 ... but why shouldn't it?
-It's not like the hardware itself is any slower.
+It's not like the hardware itself is any slower; electrons still move at the same speed they always have.
 It's Windows that bloats up and bogs down, and a clean install is a method of starting over with a fresh installation of Windows.

 Once you put it back into regular service, though, it will start building up junk again.
 Periodically performing clean installs will keep your Windows running smoothly for the life of the hardware.
 Unfortunately, they're also enough of a hassle that most people will avoid doing them.